AKAD0/FNN.SGD_MNIST/README.md

 5. Results

 # 1. Describtion
-Description of the Neural Network of FNN architecture to solve MNIST classification problem.
-This project is an exercise of the idea of gradient descend and offers only mathematical approach whereas provided program is a pseudo-code of described functions.
+This project is a thorough description of the Neural Network of FNN architecture to solve MNIST classification problem and an exercise of the idea of gradient descend.
+It offers only mathematical approach whereas provided program is a pseudo-code of described functions.

 # 2. Problem
 Apparatus of stochastic gradient descent on the example of MNIST problem.